Request A Call Back

 Obtain a CTP Medical Certificate from your doctor or hospital.

-Be very careful and wary of people calling you to encourage you to lodge a claim or pretending to be from an insurer or telling you they will organise rehabilitation.
+Be very careful and wary of people calling you to encourage you to lodge Motor Vehicle Accident Claims or pretending to be from an insurer or telling you they will organise rehabilitation.
 It is likely to be a “claims farmer” which is unlawful in Queensland.
 Record the numbers and names of the people who call you as you may need to put these details on the claim form documentation.

 Complete, sign and lodge the Notice of Accident Claim Form with the CTP insurer of the vehicle at fault (we can help you complete this form and identify the correct insurer).